 Coming together from a wide variety of backgrounds and experiences, our board is the backbone of ABLED Advocacy.
 Their ideas help shape the direction and mission of our organization as it continues to develop.

-Dawn graduated from Case Western Reserve University with a degree in Systems Engineering however from her upbringing, she had an undeniable affinity to care for others.
-She moved to Massachusetts in 2003 and began a career in Software Quality Engineering, during this time, her entrepreneurial spirit discovered a disparity in access to educational advocacy services.
+Dawn Connelly graduated from Case Western Reserve University with a degree in Systems Engineering however from her upbringing, she has an undeniable affinity to care for others.
+Since then, her entrepreneurial spirit discovered a disparity in access to educational advocacy services.
 Along with Laurie Keegan, she co-founded ABLED Advocacy with the vision and drive to improve the lives of children with special needs through affordable educational advocacy.
 Her calming presence, insightful questions, and persistent determination make her an invaluable resource.
 She understands the complexities of when to stay calm, when to be firm, and how to work cooperatively while bringing people together with a defined focus.

 Dillon is a dedicated non-profit executive and former special educator.
 In 2013 he began working for the District of Columbia Public Schools as a Special Education and Crisis Intervention District Administrator coaching teachers and administrators across 40 of the lowest performing schools in the District of Columbia on the effective implementation of Self Contained programs.
 During this time, he also served as a member of the State Title II Advisory Committee and a member of the Mayors Juvenile Justice Advisory Group.
 While working with DCPS, he began working with another national organization to open a Montessori Charter School aimed at serving low-income families and students with special needs.
 He focuses on helping growth stage non-profits organize, strategize, and work through growth.

-Radhika brings over 10 years of experience in strategic planning, brand development, content creation and program management focused on helping nonprofits and education organizations establish themselves through programs, outreach, and communications.
-Her work is with both internal and external stakeholders, including customers and vendors, to build relationships that yield results.
+Radhika Pillai brings over 10 years of experience in strategic planning, brand development, content creation and program management focused on helping nonprofits and education organizations establish themselves through programs, outreach, and communications.
+She works with both internal and external stakeholders, including customers and vendors, to build relationships that yield results.